Chicken Pot Pie is one of my favorite old-fashioned comfort foods.

 (The wine sneaking into the sauce in the pic above is not actually a part of this recipe, but I happened to be sipping a nice bottle of dry white while I cooked, so I splashed a bit in my sauce too.
 I took advantage of an opportune situation and slipped a bit of extra flavor into the sauce, but it’s totally optional 😛.)

 After the wine, I added the broth and milk called for in the recipe, as well as the cooked and shredded chicken, and ended up with this creamy deliciousness.

-If you are beginning with raw chicken breasts, I find the easiest and fastest way to prepare them for something like this is to just put them on a baking sheet lined with foil and drizzled with olive oil, season with more olive oil, salt and pepper, and bake at 375 degrees until no longer pink.
-Then shred with two forks, and it’s ready to be added to your pot pie filling.
+If you are beginning with raw chicken breasts, I find the easiest and fastest way to prepare them for something like this is to just put them on a baking sheet lined with foil and drizzled with olive oil, season with more olive oil, salt, and pepper, and bake at 375 degrees until no longer pink.
+Then shred it with two forks, and it’s ready to be added to your pot pie filling.